-The terms of any policies shall be negotiated by the Director of Business and Administrative Services.
+The terms of any insurance policies, other than life, disability and health insurance policies, shall be negotiated by the Director of Risk Management.
 The purchase or renewal of policies with premiums in excess of \$100,000 shall be approved by the Executive Vice Chancellor for Business Affairs.